Nils277/LynxLauncherTheme/README.md

 Drawables can be found in res → drawables*.

 **Preview your theme**
 You can get a first impression of the visual appearance of your new theme when you run this application on an emulated or real device.
-The theme of the preview and the main tab should automatically use the new theme items you have defined in the *themes.xml* file.
+To see most elements used in the theme, edit the "MainActivity.java" file in line 45 to "private static final boolean DEBUG = true;"
+When you now start your app, you can preview most elements used by the theme. **Don't forget the reset this line to *private static final boolean DEBUG = false;* for the release **

 **Test your theme**
 To test the final theme you should run your theme on a device where Lynx Launcher is installed and apply your theme to the launcher.